Benchmarking the face-centred finite volume method for compressible laminar flows: Numerical benchmarks for the FCFV method

 In order to evaluate the accuracy of the FCFV method in predicting the pressure and the viscous contributions of the aerodynamic forces, the pressure and skin friction coefficients obtained with the finest mesh are presented in figure~\ref{fig:NACAviscous_Coefficients} for the three different cases.
 Available reference solutions of these coefficients for the subsonic~\citep{Swanson2016} and transonic~\citep{Cambier1987} examples are included for comparison, as well as the results provided by Ansys Fluent CCFV solvers.
 In the three cases, only minimal differences are observed among the FCFV and the CCFV results and all numerical solutions are in excellent agreement with the references available in the literature.
 These results certify the robustness of the FCFV scheme, even in the presence of highly stretched meshes.
 Moreover, they showcase the capability of the method to accurately predict relevant metrics in viscous laminar flows, highlighting its competitiveness with respect to existing commercial CCFV solvers.

-To quantitatively compare the accuracy of the numerical schemes under analysis, the mesh convergence of the pressure and the viscous contributions of the drag coefficient computed using the FCFV and Ansys Fluent first and second-order CCFV methods is presented in table~\ref{tb:NACAviscous_Drag}.
+To quantitatively compare the accuracy of the numerical schemes under analysis, table~\ref{tb:NACAviscous_Drag} reports the pressure and the viscous contributions of the drag coefficient, computed on different meshes, using the FCFV and Ansys Fluent first and second-order CCFV methods.
 The results display only minor differences among the methods, all showing good agreement with the reference values available in the literature.
 In particular, Ansys Fluent second-order CCFV scheme achieves convergence even on coarse meshes and it provides accurate approximations of both the individual contributions --when available-- and the total drag force.
 The predictions computed using the FCFV and the first-order CCFV method also match the reference value of the total drag force.
-Nonetheless, comparing the estimated pressure drags in the subsonic case with the value determined by the second-order scheme, FCFV underpredicts this quantity, whereas the first-order CCFV tends to overestimate the result.
-It is worth noticing that the error introduced by the two methods is comparable, with a discrepancy of approximately 30 drag counts in both cases.
-Finally, the results for the viscous drag in the subsonic case display a higher accuracy of the first-order CCFV scheme by Ansys Fluent which shows a closer behaviour to the second-order scheme than the FCFV method.
+Nonetheless, some differences are identified when the pressure and viscous contributions are studied independently.
+On the one hand, considering the pressure drag estimated by the second-order scheme as a reference value, FCFV underpredicts this quantity, whereas the first-order CCFV tends to overestimate the result.
+It is worth noticing that the error introduced by the two methods is however comparable, with a discrepancy of approximately 30 drag counts with respect to the reference value in both cases.
+On the other hand, in the prediction of the viscous drag, the first-order CCFV scheme by Ansys Fluent outperforms the FCFV method, providing more accurate results, closer to the reference values of the second-order approximation.